 Unfortunately, that’s not an added benefit in Anaheim.
 No matter what airport you fly into, you are responsible for your own ride to and from the Resort.
 However, since Disneyland is significantly smaller and easily walkable, you still may not need to rent a car.
 Disneyland does have a Monorail, shuttles to some off-property resorts, and a tram from the parking lot to the front gates, but again, everything is much smaller in Disneyland, so you may not even need to use them.

 Aside from the Magical Express, additional benefits of staying at a Walt Disney World Resort include grabbing those fastpasses 30 days ahead of non-property guests, free parking, proximity to every Resort (making it easier to take a rest in the middle of the day), and more.
-The price tiers also allow even the most budget conscious families to find an adorably themed Resort on Disney Property in their price range.
-Unfortunately, Disneyland only has one price tier and it still may still be too expensive for some families.
+The price tiers also allow even the most budget conscious families to find an adorably themed Resort on Disney Property within their price range.
+Unfortunately, Disneyland only has one price tier and it may still be too expensive for some families.
 However, there are wonderful “Good Neighbor” Hotels that are walking distance to the Parks and work alongside Disney to create a Disney Package.

 Again, it’s totally different!

 Due to land space, Disneyland consists of 2 Parks and Downtown Disney.
 Walt Disney World consists of 4 Parks, 2 Water Parks, Disney Springs, more than a dozen more Hotel Resorts, Golf Courses, Pet Care, ESPN Wide World of Sports, etc…you get the picture.